President – Georgia Yost Perdue

 Mary Ann Bruton

 I have been a member of SMKC since 1996, over which I have served SMKC in office of Board Member, Vice President and President.
-I have served on numerous committees and I’m currently the Show Chairman for the SMKC Dog Shows in November.
-I have been an instructor for SMKC since 1997 and enjoy helping the people of the community learn to enjoy dog sports and train a dog who fills their home with the love of an obedient dog.
+I have served on numerous committees and have been an instructor for SMKC since 1997 and enjoy helping the people of the community learn to enjoy dog sports and train a dog who fills their home with the love of an obedient dog.
 I am active in conformation, agility, obedience and Rally and enjoy putting titles before and after my dogs names.
 I breed and show Golden Retrievers under the Kennel name, Celebrate Goldens, and show Smooth Coated Dachshunds and have Bred and still show Smooth Coated Dachshunds.
 I am pleased to again be serving on the SMKC Board as the club continues to serve the lower shore dog community.

 I joined SMKC in 2005 when my incorrigible Golden Retriever Toby was a puppy.
 With the help of many instructors and the encouragement of SMKC members, we discovered his true calling was as a Therapy Dog.
 He was SMKC’s first AKC Distinguished Therapy Dog and at his death had over 2100 visits to area nursing homes, assisted living facilities and schools.